jriguera/bosh-ironic-cpi-release/README.md

   Ironic Config-Drive data (sorry no Glance, Swift  or S3).

 ## Example Bosh-Init set-up and configuration

 Use Bosh Init as described in https://bosh.io/docs/init.html .
-Remember, Bosh-Init will use two CPIs, one just to deploy the Bosh Director VM and the `ironic_cpi` to be included on it.
+Take into account, Bosh-Init will use two CPIs, one just to deploy the Bosh Director VM and the `ironic_cpi` to be included on it.
 Follow the instructions for the platform you want to run the Bosh Director VM and change the settings below.

 First of all, you  have to add the `ironic_cpi` release to the releases section